ishikaa2504/cse110/index.md

 + Pandas/NumPy
 + React Native
 + Node.js

+### Goals
+I hope to do the following through this course:
+- [ ] Understand the true meaning of software engineering
+- [ ] Do a cool project
+- [ ] Get more knowledge about what working in the tech industry feels like
+## Hobbies

 I’m also a board member of Triton NeuroTech, as well as CSE Society.